QuickBlox/Documentation/docs/4_android/5_Calls.md

 <span id="Overview" class="on_page_navigation"></span>
 # Overview

-## Основные возможности:
+## Main features:
-Quickblox Android SDK позволяет с легкостью реализовать приложение для организации аудио и видео звонков. Наше СДК обладает надором необходимого для этого функционала.
+Quickblox Android SDK has all needed functionality to implement video and audio calls to application and easily allows to add it to your project.

 There are two approaches for WebRTC audio/video calls implementation in QuickBlox:
-- Client side (Peer-to-peer or Mesh) - доступно для всех клиентов;
+- Client side (Peer-to-peer or Mesh) - available for all customers;
-- Server side  (SFU) implementation - доступно только для ентерпрайз клиентов;
+- Server side  (SFU) implementation - available for Enterprise customers (additional server is needed to be set up);

 ![Call scheme](./resources/call/call_schemes.png)

-Используя Mesh схему организации звонков вы можете использовать следующие возможности нашего СДК:
-* поддержка аудио звонков;
-* поддержка видео звонков;
-* поддержка приватных звонков (пир-ту-пир);
-* поддержка групповых звонков (поддерживается стабильный аудио звонок с 10-ю участниками и видеозвонок с 6-ю участниками);
-* предусмотрена логика осуществления зонков участникам, которые на момент звонка находятся вне приложения и не залогинены в чат
-(с использованием модуля Push-notifications);
+You can use the following features of SDK with MESH scheme:
+* audio calls;
+* video calls;
+* peer-to-peer call (1-1 private calls);
+* group calls(stable connection is supported with 10 participants for audio call and 6 participants for video);
+* support logic of calls to participants, who are currently not logged into app and not logged into the chat (using Push notifications module);
-* поддежка популярных аудио-кодеков (opus, ISAC);
+* support of popular audio codecs (opus, ISAC);
-* поддержка популярных видео-кодеков (VP8, VP9, H264);
+* support of popular video codecs (VP8, VP9, H264);
-* скриншаринг (возможность демонстрации собстенного экрана девайса не только с текущего приложения, но и всей системы);
-* произвольная организация UI-елементов на экране звонка.

-Дополнительно к вышеперечисленным возможностям ентерпрайз клиентов могут воспользоваться SFU схемой организации звонков, что позволяет:
-* увеличить количество участников звонка до 12 (или 15, надо уточнить, + уточнить максимальное количество для аудио звонка);
-* управлять оппонентами во время звонка (на стороне сервера);
-* узерам присоединяться к уже существующему звонку;
+* screensharing (possibility to demonstrate the screen of your device not only from current app, but from whole system);
+* Arbitrary placement of UI elements on call screen.

+Additionally, Enterprise customers could purchase server to use SFU scheme, which allows:
+* increase the number of participants to 12;
+* manage opponents during the call(on server side);
+* join existing call;

 ## System requirements
 Quickblox Android video chat webrtc sdk supports: